 Software is loaded through an SD card that holds floppy images.
 The CRISS can directly run programs written for the Kaypro II and Robotron 1715 computers, although other platforms can be supported as well with a software upgrade.

 Housed in a neat little case (13x10cm PCB size), the CRISS can communicate with standard PS/2 keyboards and serial printers.
 Even an Ethernet port is provided for those willing to experiment with network connectivity (a rare feature in the 1980s).

 The basic idea was to build really 8-bit computer that would use modern technologies and components.
 CRISS CP/M did it!

-Now AVR runs BASIC, TURBO PASCAL, C, FORTRAN etc., plays TETRIS and other games, makes text processing, runs spreadsheets and much more.
+Now AVR runs BASIC, TURBO PASCAL, C, FORTRAN etc., plays TETRIS, ZORK and other games, makes text processing, runs spreadsheets and much more.
 CP/M software world is much wider than it is usually imagined and CRISS can "switch" the platform on the fly without rebooting!

 All videos are from the real device, no emulation! :)